 - P (persistent): the disk contents will be saved to the associated image file upon shutdown.
 If this flag is not present, the disk is volatile.

 - C (compressed): the disk contents will be compressed when data is written to it.
 This option is only available for NTFS volumes.

 - H (hard disk emulation): the disk is emulated as a complete hard disk drive with partitions.

 - N (NUMA node): the disk is allocated in a selected NUMA node.

-Here is how the mounted disks appear in Windows Explorer:
+This is how the mounted RAM disks appear in Windows Explorer:

-Note: the RAM disks are not visible in the Disk Management console unless the Hard Disk Emulation is turned on.
-On Windows 7 and higher dynamic volumes are also supported for the RAM disks with the Hard Disk Emulation turned on.
+Note: RAM disks are not visible in the Disk Management console unless the Hard Disk Emulation is turned on.
+Dynamic volumes are also supported for the RAM disks with the Hard Disk Emulation turned on.